The STDEV (Standard

 This query compares the sample standard deviation (

-) and population standard deviation (STDDEV
+STDEV) and population standard deviation (STDDEV) of thesalarycolumn in theemployeestable.

 Mathematical Formula for Standard Deviation